Chart Color Schemes

 Wandin - Seville's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Wandin - Seville residents show relatively positive health outcomes, with common conditions seen across both young and old age groups.
+Wandin-Seville residents show positive health outcomes, with common conditions seen in both young and old age groups.

-Private health cover is at approximately 52%, slightly higher than the average SA2 area (~4,169 people).
-The most prevalent medical conditions are asthma (9.1%) and mental health issues (8.3%), while 67.9% of residents report no medical ailments, compared to 66.9% in Greater Melbourne.
-Residents aged 65 and over make up 18.7% of the population (1,503 people).
-Health outcomes among seniors are above average, generally aligning with the overall population's health profile.
+Private health cover is higher than average at approximately 52% (~4,169 people).
+The most prevalent medical conditions are asthma (9.1%) and mental health issues (8.3%).
+A majority, 67.9%, report no medical ailments, slightly above Greater Melbourne's 66.9%.
+The area has 18.7% of residents aged 65 and over (1,503 people).
+Health outcomes among seniors are above average, similar to the general population's health profile.

 Frequently Asked Questions - Health